 Jonesy’s friendship with Samson is strong, but strained at times.
 After the wheel of fortune spins in Stangler’s favour, preventing his death by roulette, the Dreifuss family and everyone in the Carnivàle are disappointed that revenge was not given for Dora Mae.
 Rita Sue and Stumpy reluctantly agree with Management’s rules on the matter, but Jonesy doesn’t take it lying down and heads off to Management’s trailer to dispute the decision.
 When he gets there, he finds nothing.
 No-one is behind the curtain.
 Now Jonesy has to grapple with himself over whether Samson conjured the idea of Management up as a way for a small man to keep control of a large brood, or whether to keep the faith in Samson and keep believing, despite his logical mind telling him otherwise.

-Jonesy says he’s going to leave, but at the end he once again takes his place at the side of his friend—choosing to trust him, even though it seems insane.
-This is the one truly hopeful moment in “Pick a Number,” the one moment when it seems like humanity and faith might win out over crushing despair.
+Jonesy says he’s going to leave, but at the end he once again he sits next to him on the wagon—choosing to trust him, even though it seems like madness to do so.
+This is the one truly hopeful moment in “Pick a Number,” the one moment when it seems like humanity and faith have a chance of winning over despair.

 Despite Samson towing the party line in public—he has to show that he is in charge—he doesn’t let the story end there.
 After receiving information about Scudder going south, he shoots Stangler right below the eye, leaving the bartender to bleed to death in the Hell he begged not to die in.
 He fulfils the justice the carnival couldn’t get during the trial.
 He really steps up in this episode and for all these reasons is able to put Jonesy’s fears to rest, at least for the moment.